An Introduction to the 24-Month STEM OPT Extension

 - You and your employer agree to submit a new I-983 form to update your employment information as soon as a material change occurs, and within 10 days of each 12-month evaluation.

-- You will “check in” with your DSO every 6 months with your current employer’s name.
+- You will “check in” with your DSO every 6 months to verify that your contact and employment information is accurate.

 Unemployment During the OPT STEM Extension

-Students on their 24-month STEM OPT Extension may not accrue an aggregate of more than 150 days of unemployment during the total OPT period comprising any post-completion OPT carried out under the initial post-completion OPT authorization and the subsequent 24-month STEM OPT Extension period.
+Students on their 24-month STEM OPT Extension may not accrue an aggregate of more than 150 days of unemployment during the total OPT period, inclusive of any period of unemployment accrued during the original 12-month post-completion OPT period.

-Students who are unemployed for more than 90 (or 150 for students on STEM OPT Extension) days are in violation of their immigration status.
+Students with STEM OPT Extension authorization who are unemployed for more than 150 (including days of unemployment during the 12 months of post-completion OPT) days are in violation of their immigration status.

 Travel While on OPT